4neesh/SWIFT-message-reader/README.md

 # How to use
 1. fork and clone the repository to your local machine
-2. use the .jar file from the target directory
+2. use the .jar file (with dependencies) from the target directory
-3. place the jar file into a repository that contains MT messages directly (not in subdirectories)
+3. place the jar file into a directory that contains MT messages
-4. run (double-click) the jar file to display the MT values in the GUI
+4. run (double-click) the jar file to create the GUI that summarises the MT values within the directory (and not any subdirectories)
-5. Sort by column as appropriate, click and drag columns for accessibility
+5. Sort by column as appropriate, click and drag columns for organisation
 6. Select the file name in the gui to open the file itself